Viir/bots/guide/eve-online/eve-online-mining-bot.md

 + `repair-before-undocking` : Repair the ship at the station before undocking.
 The only supported values are `no` and `yes`.
 + `afterburner-module-text` : Text found in tooltips of the afterburner module.
 + `afterburner-distance-threshold` : Distance threshold (in meters) at which to activate/deactivate the afterburner.
++ `return-drones-when-no-rats-visible` : Return drones to bay when no rats are visible in space.
+Default is `yes`.

 When using more than one setting, start a new line for each setting in the text input field.
 Here is an example of a complete settings string: